 After auto-negotiation completes the MAC speed is updated, as per the mac_speed inputs.
 The MAC is then configured to disable flow control.
-If Frame Filter is enabled, initialize Frame Filter value and mask value bytes [11:0] and set the address filter to promiscuous mode if the PHY is present or to non-promiscuous mode if the PHY is not present.
+If Frame Filter is enabled, initialize Frame Filter value and mask value bytes [11:0] and set the address filter to promiscuous mode if the PHY is present or if the MAC data rate is set to 2.5 Gb/s, or to non-promiscuous mode if the PHY is not present.